 Human breast milk is the perfect nutrition source for an infant.
 It strikes a balance of carbohydrates, protein, fat, water and other nutrients.
 It's easily digested and absorbed, and its composition naturally changes as a baby's developmental needs change.

 Mother's milk is rich in antibodies, it builds a baby's immune system into a robust defense force, and seems to support establishment of health-supporting bacteria in a baby’s digestive tract.
-But does what a mother eats or drinks impact the milk she breastfeeds her child?
+But does what a mother eat or drink impact the milk she breastfeeds her child?

 As a nursing mother, you need about 16 cups per day of water, which can come from food, beverages and drinking water, to compensate for the extra water that is used to make milk.
 One way to help you get the fluids you need is to drink a large glass of water each time you breastfeed your baby.

-Babies typically do not need anything but their mothers’ milk to stay hydrated.
+Babies typically do not need anything but their mothers’ milk to stay hydrated for the first 6 months of life.
+After this time, you may decide to offer them small amounts of water.

 If your infant appears dehydrated due to vomiting or diarrhea that lasts 24 hours or more, consult your baby’s doctor.